-For an entity account opened by department stores, wholesale stores, convenience store chains, gas stations, hospitals, clinics, transportation businesses, restaurants, and hotels, etc. which must often or regularly deposit cash above a certain amount based on business needs, the bank may, after verifying such needs, submit a list of such entities to the Investigation Bureau, Ministry of Justice for approval.
+For an entity account opened by department stores, wholesale stores, convenience store chains, gas stations, hospitals, clinics, transportation businesses, restaurants, and hotels, etc. which must often or regularly deposit cash above a certain amount based on business needs, the credit co-operative may, after verifying such needs, submit a list of such entities to the Investigation Bureau, Ministry of Justice for approval.
 If the Investigation Bureau, Ministry of Justice provide no comment against the list, payments deposited into such account are exempt from verification and reporting on a case-by-case basis.
-The bank should perform at least annual review of the counterparty.
-If the counterparty with which the bank no longer has the business relationship described in this paragraph, the bank should report to the Investigation Bureau, Ministry of Justice.
+The credit co-operative should perform at least annual review of the counterparty.
+If the counterparty with which the credit co-operative no longer has the business relationship described in this paragraph, the credit co-operative should report to the Investigation Bureau, Ministry of Justice.

-For the transactions described in last two paragraphs, in case where a suspicious ML/TF transaction is identified, the bank should remain subject to the requirements of Article 10 of Money Laundering Control Act and paragraph 2 of Article 7 of Counter-Terrorism Financing Act.
+For the transactions described in last two paragraphs, in case where a suspicious ML/TF transaction is identified, the credit co-operative should remain subject to the requirements of Article 10 of Money Laundering Control Act and paragraph 2 of Article 7 of Counter-Terrorism Financing Act.

-A bank should keep records on customers and transactions with hard copies or electronic data in accordance with following requirements:
+A credit co-operative should keep records on customers and transactions with hard copies or electronic data in accordance with following requirements:

-- I. The bank should maintain, for at least five years, all necessary records on transactions, both domestic and international.
-However in case where laws otherwise provide a longer period for record-keeping, the bank should comply with such laws.
-The aforementioned necessary records include: - (i) The name, or account number or identifier of each party involved in a transaction. - (ii) Date of transaction. - (iii) Currency and amount of transaction. - (iv) The way funds are deposited or withdrew, such as cash, checks, etc. - (v) Destination of funds. - (vi) Ways to provide instructions or authorities. - II.
-For currency transactions above a certain amount, the bank should keep relevant records on the verification and reporting of such transactions for at least 5 years in the original manner.
-For ways to record the information obtained through the CDD procedures, the bank may determine a way to record such information based on its own consideration and the principle of consistency across the entire bank.
+- The credit co-operative should maintain, for at least five years, all necessary records on transactions, both domestic and international.
+However in case where laws otherwise provide a longer period for record-keeping, the credit co-operative should comply with such laws.
+The aforementioned necessary records include: - (i) The name, or account number or identifier of each party involved in a transaction. - (ii) Date of transaction. - (iii) Currency and amount of transaction. - (iv) The way funds are deposited or withdrew, such as cash, checks, etc. - (v) Destination of funds. - (vi) Ways to provide instructions or authorities.

-- III.
-For the reporting of a suspicious ML/TF transactions, the bank should keep relevant records of reporting for at least 5 years in the original manner. - IV.
-The bank should keep following information after the business relationship is ended, or after the date of occasional transaction for at least 5 years.
-However in case where laws otherwise provide a longer period for record-keeping, the bank should comply with such laws: - (i) All records obtained through the CDD measures, e.g. copies or records of official identification documents like passports, identity cards, driving licenses or similar documents. - (ii) Account files. - (iii) Business correspondence, including the information of the background or purpose of complex, unusual large transactions obtained from enquiries, and the result of any analysis undertaken. - V. The records kept by the bank should be sufficient to permit reconstruction of individual transactions so as to provide evidence for the determination of criminal activity. - VI.
-The bank should ensure to rapidly provide transaction records, the CDD information, and relevant information, etc. to competent authorities upon appropriate authority.
+- II.
+For currency transactions above a certain amount, the credit co-operative should keep relevant records on the verification and reporting of such transactions for at least 5 years in the original manner.
+For ways to record the information obtained through the CDD procedures, the credit co-operative may determine a way to record such information based on its own consideration and the principle of consistency across the entire credit co-operative. - III.
+For the reporting of a suspicious ML/TF transactions, the credit co-operative should keep relevant records of reporting for at least 5 years in the original manner. - IV.
+The credit co-operative should keep following information after the business relationship is ended, or after the date of occasional transaction for at least 5 years.
+However in case where laws otherwise provide a longer period for record-keeping, the credit co-operative should comply with such laws: - (i) All records obtained through the CDD measures, e.g. copies or records of official identification documents like passports, identity cards, driving licenses or similar documents. - (ii) Account files. - (iii) Business correspondence, including the information of the background or purpose of complex, unusual large transactions obtained from enquiries, and the result of any analysis undertaken. - V. The records kept by the credit co-operative should be sufficient to permit reconstruction of individual transactions so as to provide evidence for the determination of criminal activity. - VI.
+The credit co-operative should ensure to rapidly provide transaction records, the CDD information, and relevant information, etc. to competent authorities upon appropriate authority.

-Responsible unit and responsible officer:
+Responsible officer: